 As Clinic Director, Dr. Cellucci focuses on issues related to Practicum Training, Supervision and Ethics, as well as Service Issues related to Psychology Training Clinics.
-He has served for many years on the executive committee of the Association of Psychology Training Clinics (APTC) and is currently the President of this national organization.
+He has served for many years on the executive committee of the Association of Psychology Training Clinics (APTC) and is a Past-President of this national organization.
 He is also a CoA site visitor, and on the editorial board for the APA Journal, Training and Education in Professional Psychology (TEPP).

-He primarily teaches core courses in the doctoral program in Health Psychology related to clinical assessment and treatment, as well as supervising practicum.
-His research and teaching interests focus on Alcohol and Other Drug Abuse (e.g., motivational interviewing, co-morbidities, drug court), Psychosocial Issues in HIV Care, and generally Cognitive-Behavioral Assessment and Treatment for Adults with Emotional Disorders.
+Dr. Cellucci primarily teaches core courses in the doctoral program in Health Psychology related to clinical assessment and treatment, as well as supervising practicum.
+His research and teaching interests focus on Alcohol and Other Drug Abuse (e.g., motivational interviewing, co-morbidities), Psychosocial Issues in HIV Care, and generally Cognitive-Behavioral Assessment and Treatment for Adults with Emotional Disorders.

-Peltan, J. & Cellucci, T. (2011) Childhood sexual abuse and substance abuse treatment utilization among substance-dependant incarcerated women.
+Peltan, J & Cellucci, T. (2011).
+Childhood sexual abuse and substance abuse treatment utilization among substance-dependent incarcerated women.
 Journal of Substance Abuse Treatment, 41, 215-224.

 Harwell, B., Cellucci, T., & Iwata, A. (2011).
 Rumination, anxiety sensitivity, and negative reinforcement drinking.
 Journal of Substance Use, 16, 79-85.

-Cellucci, T. (2009, Oct 28).
-Methamphetamine: A drug like no other yet just another drug.
-[Review of the books Methamphetamine Addiction: Biological Foundations, Psychological Factors, and Social Consequences & Methamphetamine Addiction: From Basic Science to Treatment].
-PsycCRITIQUES-Contemporary Psychology: APA Review of Books, 54 (43), Article 1.
+Cellucci, T. (2009, Oct.
+28).
+Methamphetamine: A drug like no other, yet just another drug.
+A [Review of the books Methamphetamine Addiction: Biological Foundations, Psychological Factors, and Social Consequences & Methamphetamine Addiction: From Basic Science to Treatment].
+PsycCRITIQUES-Contemporary Psychology: APA Review of Books, 54 (43), Article #1.